dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Assign the end-of-year combined storage to Lake Powell and Lake Mead.
 Enter as percent where 50% splits the combined storage equally between the two reservoirs and 75% places more storage in Lake Powell.

+After entering a percent split, the following items will calculate:

+(i) Powell and Mead storage volumes and levels populate.

+The model uses the elevation-area-volume relationships for the reservoirs to calculate storage level from volume.
+See the left and right hand side of Figure 8 for critical levels and volumes such as dead pool (0 maf storage) and minimum power pool (penstock elevations) to avoid.

-After entering a percent split, the Powell and Mead storage volumes and levels populate.
-So does the Lake Powell release to achieve the Powell and Mead storage, the turbine release water temperature, and suitability of native, endangered fish of the Grand Canyon.
+(ii) Lake Powell release to achieve the Powell and Mead storage

+This is the release from Lake Powell to achieve the specified storage volumes in Lake Powell and Lake Mead.
+A negative release is infeasible and means too much water is already in Lake Mead.
+Specify a lower percentage in Step 7.

+(iii) Turbine release water temperature

+The temperature of water released through the Lake Powell penstocks to generate hydropower.
+This data is pulled from observations of water temperature (Wheeler et al., 2021, Appendix 1).

+(iv) Suitability of native, endangered fish of the Grand Canyon.

+As release water temperature rises, the native fish of the Grand Canyon become more susceptible to competition and prey by introduced non-native fish.
+Table 7 shows the breakpoints of temperature suitability for native fish (Wheeler et al., 2021, Appendix 1).

 Box 2 shows an example with 13.8 maf of combined storage to assign 65% of that storage to lake Powell.

 ![](media/e4d47644b056c99b716ce3ffffc9f0c6.png)

+## 7A.
 Consider four issues to split the combined storage between the two reservoirs:

 ### (i) Protect endangered, native fish of the Grand Canyon